luisdiogo2071317/azure-docs.pt-pt/articles/service-fabric/service-fabric-cluster-manifest.md

     }

 ### <a name="security"></a>Segurança
-A secção de segurança é necessária para um cluster de Service Fabric autónomo segura.
+A secção de segurança é necessária para um cluster do Service Fabric seguro autónomo.
 O fragmento seguinte mostra uma parte desta secção:

     "security": {
         "metadata": "This cluster is secured using X509 certificates.",